esmeraldacs/Intra_biome_variation_method/README.md

 # Intra_biome_variation_method

-## *A new method based on surface-sample pollen data for reconstructing palaeovegetation patterns"*
+## *A new method based on surface-sample pollen data for reconstructing palaeovegetation patterns*
 #### Paper available at: https://onlinelibrary.wiley.com/doi/10.1111/jbi.14448

 ***Note to consider:*** The R code was constructed using the version R-4.0.2